lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 export VMB=$HOME/vehicle-market/benchmarks
 mkdir -p $VMB
 cd $VMB
+# Temporary directory for the reports
+mkdir /tmp/reports
 ```

 Open a new file in your favourite editor (Visual Studio Code [would be a good choice](/docs/editor.html)) and create your first benchmark, saving it as `first-benchmark.hf.yaml`: